7 ways to save money on your home insurance

 Unfortunately, loyalty often doesn’t pay when it comes to your home insurance policy because many insurers offer discounts to entice new customers.

-This means that when your renewal comes you may no longer qualify for the discount you got first time round, making your cover more expensive.
+This means that when your renewal comes you may no longer qualify for the discount you got first time around, making your cover more expensive.

 Use your renewal as a prompt to get other quotes to check how it stacks up, and see if you can get a cheaper deal elsewhere.